jw120/mal/jw-python/README.md

 # TODO

-* Should we use more realistic underlying types - a list with O(1) cons?
+* Should we use more realistic underlying types - a list with O(1) cons? deque
 * Add python-eval and tests
 * Allow iterators to __init__ to save list() calls
 * Improve Benchmark